 In the wake of devastating natural gas explosions in the Merrimack Valley in 2018 and considering the marked increase in pipeline safety incidents nationwide, Congressman Lynch remains strongly opposed to the construction and operation of pipeline infrastructure in proximity to residential communities.

-In support of South Shore residents, community safety organizations, and local and state elected officials, he continues to engage with the Federal Regulatory Energy Commission (FERC) and the Pipeline and Hazardous Materials Safety Administration to advocate for the suspension of the Weymouth Compressor Station in the Town of Weymouth, Massachusetts.
+In support of South Shore residents, community safety organizations, and local and state elected officials, he continues to engage with the Federal Energy Regulatory Commission (FERC) and the Pipeline and Hazardous Materials Safety Administration to advocate for the suspension of the Weymouth Compressor Station in the Town of Weymouth, Massachusetts.
 This dangerous, 7,700-horsepower project is located adjacent to the Fore River Bridge, within a half-mile of nearly 1,000 households in densely-populated North Weymouth, and in close proximity to several schools, parks, and other high-traffic areas.

 Congressman Lynch is also fighting on behalf of the residents of West Roxbury and surrounding neighborhoods to ensure that the West Roxbury Lateral Pipeline is subject to comprehensive state and federal safety reviews.
 This misguided project runs through an active quarry blast zone and is similarly located adjacent to residential areas, schools, and other community facilities.